-Chris Graham - who runs film company goodLife - was born in Wellington, and raised in Wellington, Bangkok, and Canada's capital city of Ottawa.
-He developed his graffiti art and photography skills at Wellington's Onslow College, then was accepted into New York's School of Visual Arts.
+Chris Graham — who runs company goodLife — was born in Wellington, and raised in Wellington, Bangkok, and Canada's capital city of Ottawa.
+He developed his graffiti art and photography skills at Wellington's Onslow College, before being accepted into New York's School of Visual Arts.

 After four years he graduated with honours in film directing in 1993; his thesis film Life Before Me was judged best film (and Graham best director) from more than 100 works submitted by the school's thesis students.
 It also won a Best Film Student Jury Prize at the 1994 Tel Aviv Student Festival.

 After moving back home to New Zealand, Graham joined production company Flying Fish, where he built up his commercial career over a ten year period.